Chromoendoscopy as an Adjunct to Colonoscopy - CAM 20184

 Two meta-analyses were published in 2020 that compared different endoscopic methods of surveillance for dysplasia in patients with IBD.19,20

-Resende et al. (2020) compared the detection of dysplastic lesions between dye-based chromoendoscopy, virtual chromoendoscopy (NBI, i-SCAN, FICE), standard white-light colonoscopy, and high-definition white light colonoscopy.19 The study found that dye-based chromoendoscopy was superior to standard-definition white light colonoscopy.
+Resende et al. (2020) compared the detection of dysplastic lesions between dye-based chromoendoscopy, virtual chromoendoscopy (narrow-band imaging [NBI], i-SCAN, FICE), standard white-light colonoscopy, and high-definition white light colonoscopy.19 The study found that dye-based chromoendoscopy was superior to standard-definition white light colonoscopy.
 No difference was found in the number of patients with dysplasia when dye-based chromoendoscopy was compared with high-definition white light colonoscopy.
 No difference was observed between dye-based chromoendoscopy and virtual chromoendoscopy for all outcomes except procedure time.
 Study shortcomings included lack of information on the training of endoscopists to perform chromoendoscopy appropriately, and inability to assess risk of bias since some included studies were abstracts.

 Gondal et al. (2020) compared the detection of dysplasia between high-definition white light colonoscopy, standard definition colonoscopy, high-definition chromoendoscopy, and high-definition NBI (virtual chromoendoscopy).20 For dysplasia per biopsy, direct meta-analysis showed superiority of NBI over high-definition white light colonoscopy, and of dye-based chromoendoscopy over standard white light colonoscopy.
 Network meta-analysis showed the rank order (rank 1 to 4, rank 1 being the best) of best modality as NBI, dye-based chromoendoscopy, high-definition white light colonoscopy, and standard white light colonoscopy.
 For dysplasia detection rates per patient, direct meta-analyses demonstrated equivocal results between the modalities, and for dysplasia numbers per patient, superiority of dye-based chromoendoscopy was found over standard white light colonoscopy.
 For both dysplasia detection rates and numbers per patient, network meta-analysis showed the rank order of best modality as high-definition white light colonoscopy, NBI, dye-based chromoendoscopy, and standard white light colonoscopy.
 Limitations of the meta-analysis included small sample size and potential risks of bias related to allocation concealment and blinding of outcome assessment in some of the included studies.